Defense Business Briefing -- Sept. 19, 2023

 The week ahead

-Senior defense officials are scheduled to speak around the Washington area this week.
+Senior defense officials are scheduled to speak at several events around Washington and elsewhere this week.

 For Inside Defense subscribers